-How to Build a Walnut Slab Coffee Table
+How to Build a Reclaimed Wood Coffee Table

 Begin the job at a quarry or stone yard and pick out the stone for the table top.
 Look for something proportional in size to a coffee table: about 3 feet long, 2 feet wide and 2 inches thick (Image 1).
 When choosing a stone, pick for color and character, but also make sure the stone doesn't have cracks or imperfections that will compromise the strength of the table.
 Transport the stone back to the work site carefully and lay it flat on a pallet or bed of sand.
 This will provide adequate support for the stone piece while you work on it.